Anywhere but Here (Mayday Parade album): Composition

 Bundrick claimed the band didn't want to make this new album "too different", compared to A Lesson in Romantics.
 The band focused on "making the heavy parts heavier and the sad parts more sad."
 Sanders later recalled that "there was a lot of outside influence" from Atlantic Records that resulted in "a lot of co-writes".
 The label expected the band to release a pop album.
 While the band attempted to follow this direction, they were weighed down by "so much overbearing pressure", according to Betts.

 "Kids in Love" was written by the band and Gregg Wattenberg.
 "Anywhere But Here" was written by the band and David Hodges.
 "The Silence", "If You Can't Live Without Me, Why Aren't You Dead Yet?", "Save Your Heart", and "Get Up" were written by the band and Bobby Huff.
 "Still Breathing" was written by the band and Dave Bassett.
 "Bruised and Scarred" was written by the band, Huff, and David Bendeth.
 "Center of Attention" was written by the band, Sam Hollander, and Dave Katz.
 "I Swear This Time I Mean It" and "The End" were written by the band.
+Bundrick said "Still Breathing" is one of his favorite songs from the album, explaining, "it's something everyone can relate to in a sense that it talks about being a man and doing everything you can to be your own person and be strong.
+The second verse of the song was written with this scenario in the back of our mind.
+You’re an American soldier in Iraq and you don't want to be there.
+Is it justified?."